gammapy/gammapy/docs/scripts/index.rst

 Introduction
 ============

-Gammapy contains a bunch of command line tools, and we've started to add `flask`_ web apps for cases where a GUI makes sense.
+Gammapy contains a bunch of command line tools to execute common tasks.

 Note that these are all still very much work in progress, we haven't settled on a very good scheme to organise the functionality, do